 Order of candidates on ballot paper

-Electorate candidates are arranged alphabetically by surname on the right-hand side of the ballot paper with any registered logo to the right of the name (the electorate vote).
+Electorate candidates are arranged alphabetically by surname on the ballot paper with any registered logo to the right of the name.

 Release of candidate information

-It is common for the media to ask for the telephone or email contact details for candidates, in which case we will release them unless you or your party secretary tell us that you do not wish us to do so.
+It is common for the media to ask for the telephone or email contact details for candidates, in which case we will release them unless you tell us that you do not wish us to do so.

-Soon after the close of nominations your Returning Officer will brief you about the election process and your responsibilities as a candidate in an election.
+The Returning Officer will brief you about the election process and your responsibilities as a candidate in a by-election.
 You may attend or send a representative.
-At these sessions, information packs containing a variety of materials will be available.
+At this session, information packs containing a variety of materials will be available.

 Please contact the Returning Officer for information on the date and time of the candidate briefing.